-Please find attached the Quarterly Report and Accounts for the fourth quarter of 2022 ('Q4 2022 Section 55 Accounts') which are submitted to you pursuant to Section 55 of the NAMA Act 2009 ('the Act').
+Please find attached the Quarterly Report and Accounts for the first quarter of 2023 ('Q1 2023 Section 55 Accounts') which are submitted to you pursuant to Section 55 of the NAMA Act 2009 ('the Act').
 In accordance with the Act, the Quarterly Report deals with the National Asset Management Agency (NAMA) and the entities within the NAMA Group.

 The Board continues to monitor economic and financial developments and to keep their impact on NAMA's financial position under review.
-From NAMA's perspective, disruption to market and construction activity in Ireland has the potential to impact the pace at which NAMA's portfolio reduces in 2023.
-To assist in your review of the Q4 2022 Section 55 Accounts, we also present for your information Financial Highlights and Key Performance Indicators for FY2022 with FY2021 information as comparatives.
+From NAMA's perspective, disruption to market and construction activity in Ireland has the potential to impact the pace at which NAMA's portfolio reduces in 2023 and later years.
+To assist in your review of the Q1 2023 Section 55 Accounts, we also present for your information Financial Highlights and Key Performance Indicators for Q1 2023 with FY2022 information as comparatives.

-Financial Highlights Full year 31 Dec 2022 Full year 2021 Inception to 31 Dec 2022 €m €m €m Total cash generated 492 671 47,395 Cash proceeds from property collateral and loan sales 404 619 40,838 Non-disposal cash receipts from borrowers 88 52 6,557 Transfer of Surplus to the Exchequer 500 1,000 3,500 Cash and cash equivalents 511 748 Debtor loans measured at fair value through profit or loss 527 715 Operating profit before tax 84 211 Tax (including impact of deferred tax credits) (3) (16) Profit for the period after tax 81 195
+Financial Highlights Year to 31 Mar 2023 Full year 2022 Inception to 31 Mar 2023

+€m €m €m

+Total cash generated 54 492 47,449

+Cash proceeds from property collateral and loan sales 44 404 40,882

+Non-disposal cash receipts from borrowers 10 88 6,567

+Transfer of Surplus to the Exchequer - 500 3,500

+Cash and cash equivalents 529 511

+Debtor loans measured at fair value through profit or loss 511 527

+Operating profit before tax 7 84

+Tax - (3)

+Profit for the period after tax 7 81